Expenses and Financial Assistance

 was established to assist Virginia’s private colleges in reducing the tuition gap

 between private and public in-state colleges.
-The grant amount is determined by the
+Grant funding is determined by the

-General Assembly.
-For the academic year 2010-2011, the estimated grant amount is
+and not guaranteed.
+For the academic year 2011-2012, the estimated grant amount is

 The completed application must be returned to the Financial Aid Office by July 31.